 What about cancellations during major disruption events?

-Major events that affect many flights at once — volcanic eruptions, pandemics, geopolitical conflict, severe widespread weather — typically qualify as extraordinary circumstances and exempt airlines from the cash compensation obligation.
+Major events that affect many flights at once — volcanic eruptions, pandemics, geopolitical conflict, severe widespread weather, and the summer heat and air-traffic-control strikes that grounded thousands of European flights in June 2026 — typically qualify as extraordinary circumstances and exempt airlines from the cash compensation obligation.
 However, the right to refund or rerouting and the right to care remain in force even during extraordinary events.

 The 2010 Eyjafjallajökull volcanic ash event was a defining test of this principle.
 The Court of Justice ruled in McDonagh v Ryanair (2013) that even where extraordinary circumstances exempt airlines from cash compensation, they are still obliged to provide care and assistance for the duration of the disruption — including hotel accommodation, meals, and onward transport.
 The obligation has no monetary cap.